pelipas/vault-plugin-secp256k1/README.md

 First copy the binary to the plugin folder for the server (consult the configuration file for the plugin folder location).
 Then calculate a SHA256 hash for the binary.
 ```
-shasum -a 256 ./ethsign
+shasum -a 256 ./secpsign
 ```

 Use the hash to register the plugin with vault:
 ```
- ./vault write sys/plugins/catalog/eth-hsm sha_256=$SHA command="ethsign"
+ ./vault write sys/plugins/catalog/eth-hsm sha_256=$SHA command="secpsign"
 ```
-> If the target vault server is enabled for TLS, and is using a self-signed certificate or other non-verifiable TLS certificate, then the command value needs to contain the switch to turn off TLS verify: `command="ethsign -tls-skip-verify"`
+> If the target vault server is enabled for TLS, and is using a self-signed certificate or other non-verifiable TLS certificate, then the command value needs to contain the switch to turn off TLS verify: `command="secpsign -tls-skip-verify"`

 Once registered, just like in dev mode, it's ready to be enabled as a secret engine:
 ```
- ./vault secrets enable -path=ethereum -description="Eth Signing Wallet" -plugin-name=ethsign plugin
+ ./vault secrets enable -path=secp -description="Secp265k1 Wallet" -plugin-name=secpsign plugin
 ```

-## Interacting with the ethsign Plugin
+## Interacting with the secpsign Plugin
 The plugin does not interact with the target blockchain.
-It has very simple responsibilities: sign transactions for submission to an Ethereum blockchain.
+It has very simple responsibilities: sign transactions for submission to a blockchain.
+There are 2 ways of dealing with singing:
+1) Building and signing TX inside the plugin logic - there is legacy `/sign` API inherited form Kaleido.io ethsign plugin.
+This API works with Ethereum transactions only.
+1) Building TX externally and signing it inside the plugin logic - there is new `/signRaw` API for it.
+This API can be used to produce any ECDSA Secp256k1 signatures that can be used with any other blockchain that use ECDSA Secp256k1 signatures (Bitcoin, for example).
+But, the TX building logic is not inculed in the plugin in this case, it just signs data provided externally, making it blockchain agnostic.

 ### Creating A New Signing Account
-Create a new Ethereum account in the vault by POSTing to the `/accounts` endpoint.
+Create a new account in the vault by POSTing to the `/accounts` endpoint.

 Using the REST API:
 ```
-$ curl -H "Content-Type: application/json" -H "Authorization: Bearer $TOKEN" -d '{}' http://localhost:8200/v1/ethereum/accounts |jq
+$ curl -H "Content-Type: application/json" -H "Authorization: Bearer $TOKEN" -d '{"addressType":"P2PKH"} http://localhost:8200/v1/secp/accounts |jq

 {
   "request_id": "a183425c-0998-0888-c768-8dda4ff60bef",